BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/58 Matrix Median/Theory.md

 ### Algorithm

 - [Watch it here](https://youtu.be/Q9wXgdxJq48?si=MsO0ap9L7W1xWxCT&t=116)
-- Conver the matrix into a 1D array and sort it
+- Convert the matrix into a 1D array and sort it
 - The element at [n*m//2] index will be the median.

 ### Code